Graduate Academic Requirements and Policies

 Master of Science

 Admission to Master of Science programs requires a bachelor’s degree and at least four years of college-level courses in a preparatory discipline from an institution acceptable to the NYU Tandon School of Engineering.
 An undergraduate GPA of 3.0 or better is required for admission.
-GRE scores are recommended for all applicants, and are required for anyone applying for full-time study or seeking merit-based scholarships.
 Letters of Recommendation, a Statement of Purpose, and a professional resume are also required from all applicants seeking admission to any graduate program.

 Candidates for the degree of Master of Science must complete no fewer than 30 credits of graduate courses and research beyond the bachelor’s degree in the program selected.
 Academic departments may require additional credits for individual degrees.
 Individual programs may specify required courses, minimum GPAs in specific courses or course groups, or require a comprehensive examination, presentation of a seminar, or completion of a project or thesis.
 Specific course requirements for each MS program are detailed in the programs section of this catalog.
 To obtain the MS degree, students must maintain a cumulative GPA of 3.0 (equivalent to a B letter grade) or better in all graduate work undertaken at the NYU School of Engineering and any other school of NYU, including courses not used to fulfill specific program requirements.
 The average of B or better includes all guided studies, readings, projects, theses and dissertations.
 Students may offer no more than a combined total of 9 credits of project, guided studies, readings, or thesis toward fulfillment of the MS degree requirements.
 Students taking project or thesis must register for at least 3 credits of project or thesis every semester until the work is completed and a grade recorded (also refer to the section Maintenance of Studies).